 Citizens of other countries must apply for and obtain a work visa before entering European territories for work purposes.

 The first thing to make clear is that a Schengen work visa does not exist.
 This type of document can only be requested as a tourist visa, for visiting family and friends, business, and medical purposes, among others.

-Hence, if you wish to work in any EU countries or Schengen member countries, you must apply for the appropriate travel permit issued by one of said European nations.
+Hence, if you wish to work in any EU country or Schengen member country, you must apply for the appropriate travel permit issued by one of said European nations.